giulianopz/lfcs/domains/3-user-and-group-management/a.md

 >CREATE_MAIL_SPOOL=no
 ```

-Let’s say you want to change the default login shell from /bin/sh to /bin/bash.
+Let's say you want to change the default login shell from /bin/sh to /bin/bash.
 To do that, specify the new shell as shown below:
 ```
 sudo useradd -D -s /bin/bash
 sudo useradd -D | grep -i shell